phazexero/SimpleRAGImplementation/README.md

 # Simple RAG Implementation
 RAG Implementation method on a local system
+You can find a complete implementation of the RAG mechanism using langchain in the pdfBot repository.
+This repo covers more of a basic method of RAG, with using langchain techniques.

 # What is RAG?
 * RAG is Retrieval Augmented Generation